DGriffin91/ridiculous_bevy_hot_reloading/README.md

 }
 ```

-The `HotReload` plugin rebuilds the code using `cargo-watch` in a subprocess.
+`HotReloadPlugin` rebuilds the code using `cargo-watch` in a subprocess.
 And handles refreshing the loaded library.
 When the libray is refreshed, a copy is made.
 This copy is then loaded, that allows cargo to build and output the library while the previous version is still in use.